EV-Spring-2025/hw3-ac618/README.md

 The modified configuration files are located in the `config` directory.
 Simulation on different materials can be run by using these configurations.

 ## 2. Simulation of Different Materials
 The simulation of different materials are ran on the ficus model provided in the official PhysGaussian repository.
 Each material has its own configuration settings to simulate the desired physical properties.
-If the configuration is set properly, the deformation will act abnormally and violate the simulation constraints, resulting the simulation to fail with an error message.
-The materials can be grouped into 3 categories based on their suitable configuration:
+If the configuration is set improperly, the deformation will be abnormal and violate the simulation constraints.
+As a result the simulation to fail with an error.

+The materials can be grouped into 3 categories based on their configuration:
-1. Jelly and Plasticine: The original configuration for the ficus model can be used to simulate the ficus in the wind.
+1. Jelly and Plasticine: The original configurations for the ficus model.
+Can be used to simulate the ficus in the wind.
 2. Sand and Snow: The configurations that can make the ficus model look like sand or snow and collapse to the ground.
-3. Metal and Foam: The configurations that can simulate the ficus model being twisted and deformed as flexible metal or foam.
+3. Metal and Foam: The configurations that can simulate the ficus model being twisted and deformed like flexible metal or foam.

-The congiurations and the simulation results are shown below:
+The configurations and the simulation results are shown below:
 ### Jelly and Plasticine
 No changes are needed for the ficus model to simulate jelly and plasticine.
 The original configuration is used.
 <table>